Cash Small Bills

 • Employer/Employee/Patient list with names and family contacts/numbers.

-• Local emergency numbers available at each desk/cubicle.
+• Local emergency numbers are available at each desk/cubicle.

-• Have an emergency power source-generator available like Goal Zero Extreme 350.
+• Have an emergency power source generator available, like Goal Zero units.

-• Power-failure lights that will turn on and help during an evacuation of your building.
+• Power-failure lights (battery operated) that will turn on and help during an evacuation of your building.

 require licenses.
 Check your local area.

-• Find out who has a HAM radio license, or at least a scanner.
-You can hear what’s going on in the world even if there is no power, radio, or television.
+• Find out who has a HAM radio license or at least a scanner.
+You can hear what’s happening in the world without power, radio, or television.

 • Do training for evacuation plans, etc. Practice different scenarios for disasters and emergencies.
 Be ready for any unexpected situation.

-• Know where to turn off the gas (only turn off if you smell gas.)
-Make sure you have the right tool handy to turn it off.
+• Know where to turn off the gas (only turn it off if you smell gas) and make sure you have the right tool handy.

 • Find where to turn off electric power.
 Flipping the switches at the circuit breaker panel DOES NOT turn off the power.
 Find where the MAIN switch is to turn it off.